avilum/waycup/README.md

 # See server_main.sh and client.sh for more documentation.
 ```

-Python: Send a magic packet that starts an HTTP Server
+Python: Send a magic packet that reveals an HTTP Server
 ```text
 In [1]: import requests
 In [2]: requests.get('http://localhost:80')